Need a fast answer on AI API pricing in 2026? Start here.

 Quick provider comparison (2026)

-- Cheapest budget pricing: Mistral Small 3.2 and DeepSeek V3.2 are top low-cost picks.
+- Cheapest budget pricing: Mistral Small 3.2 and DeepSeek V3.2 are still the clean low-cost shortlist.

-- Best long-context value: Gemini Flash/Pro tiers stand out for 1M-2M context workloads.
+- Best long-context value: Gemini Flash/Pro tiers remain the easiest answer for 1M-2M context workloads.

-- Strong all-around default: GPT-5 mini is a practical default; GPT-5 is the quality-first step up.
+- Strong all-around default: GPT-5 mini is still the safest default, with GPT-5 as the quality-first step up.

 - Output-heavy apps: Prioritize output token rates first; they usually dominate total spend.